Baseband-processor/RTE-Dump/README.md

 **BASIC DOCUMENTATION**

-while I was working on dpdk, I found a file named _rte_hexdump.h_ which had only two functions, both had been implemented here.

-The suggested use is for dumping memory and printing it to a file.
+while I was working on dpdk, I found a file named _rte_hexdump.h_ which had only two functions, both had been implemented in this simple library which is usefull for dumping memory data regions in _hexdump_ style.

 RTE_HEXDUMP